-VICE AND ADDRESS OF THE PROPERTY OF THE PROPER Students at WIDA proficiency levels 2.0 (developing) - 5.5 (bridging) Students at WIDA proficiency levels 3.5 (developing) - 6.0 (reaching) A student is given a passing grade (P) if he or she performs the following tasks: is prepared for class with needed materials tries all the work assigned to him or her uses reference materials (math dictionary, picture dictionary, vocabulary sheets, word walls, and/or bilingual dictionary) attempts as much of an assignment as he or she can completes portions of modified work is attentive during instruction/ group work copies notes when necessary communicates needs and feelings verbally or nonverbally A student is given a failing grade (F) if he or she generally does not perform the above tasks.
+VICE AND ADDRESS OF THE PROPERTY OF THE PROPER A student is given a passing grade (P) if he or she performs the following tasks: is prepared for class with needed materials tries all the work assigned to him or her uses reference materials (math dictionary, picture dictionary, vocabulary sheets, word walls, and/or bilingual dictionary) attempts as much of an assignment as he or she can completes portions of modified work is attentive during instruction/ group work copies notes when necessary communicates needs and feelings verbally or nonverbally A student is given a failing grade (F) if he or she generally does not perform the above tasks.
 A student is given standard grades for modified work.
 Examples of modified work include, but are not limited to the following: Assessments read aloud, extended time, language modifications, word banks, reducing problems or steps because of linguistic complexity, drawing pictures, completing graphic organizers, etc. (modifications should be a collaboration between the ESL and subject-area teacher).
 See grade level appropriate "Can Do Descriptors" to determine what you should and should not expect from students as a result of their proficiency.
 Individual grades can be added for class participation, note taking, and use of references to better reflect classroom effort in a student's final grade.
 A student is given standard grades for work that is mostly comparable to his or her peers.
 Homework/class work assignments may be modified but only the following test modifications can be made: A student should be given 1 1⁄2 time to complete their tests.
 Bilingual dictionaries are given.
 Note, "Pass/Fail grade due to language proficiency," on report card.
 Note, "Working with ESL test modifications," on report card.
 Note, "Test modifications limited to 1 time and bilingual dictionary," on report card.